baglab/NetFUSES/README.md

 <a href="https://en.wikipedia.org/wiki/Sentence_embedding">sentence embeddings</a>
 and define similarity by <a href="https://en.wikipedia.org/wiki/Cosine_similarity">cosine similarity</a>
 between vector.

-For the sake of the example, let's assume there's an embedding file called `external_embedding_file` that stores sentence vectors.

 ```python
 sentence_vectors = IMPORT_SENTENCE_VECS(...)  # maps causal entities to sentence embeddings